ninja-ops/timetrackics/README.md

 # timetrackics

+## purpose

+converst an ical file to a csv file valid for some 3rd time-tracking applications.

+can filter by location and category or filter by finds in descrioption.

+it can also filter for dates, e.g. YYYY-MM.

+it can also sum's the hours you spent on certain "events".

+## requirements

+    pip install icalendar

+## usage

     usage: timetrackics.py [-h] [--category CATEGORY] [--location LOCATION] [--description DESCRIPTION] [--date DATE] [--header HEADER] [--debug DEBUG] [--sum SUM] filename

     positional arguments: